Personal Care Tips 101

 Dry skin often lacks the moisture it needs to feel comfortable and look radiant.
 Serums for dry skin should focus on locking in hydration and replenishing the skin's moisture barrier.
 Look for hydrating ingredients like:

-- Hyaluronic Acid: Helps to hydrate the skin by attracting water and making the skin look plump and healthy.
+• Hyaluronic Acid -- attracts water and makes the skin look plump and healthy.

-- Squalane: A plant-derived oil that helps to lock in moisture and keep skin soft and nourished.
+• Squalane -- a plant‑derived oil that helps lock in moisture and keep skin soft and nourished.

 These ingredients will help nourish dry skin and keep it hydrated, smooth, and comfortable.